karakays/lfcs/README.md

 * trusted: all connections allowed

 Zones can be assigned in three different ways
-* to whole network interface
+* to a network interface
 * to a source network address
 * to a service and port